martinpfister/natalia/Configuration/TypoScript/README.txt

 These are dummy directories!
-Constants and setup will be directly included by ext_tables.php as soon as the corresponding static templates (pointing to these directories) are included in the root typoscript template.
+"Static" constants and setup will be directly included by ext_localconf.php depending on the selected environment in the backend ext config dialogue.